7 minutes read

 Hemp vs. Marijuana: Key Differences

-• Hemp: Contains low THC levels (below 0.2%), making it legal for industrial and commercial use.
-Hemp-derived CBD oil in Italy is widely available.
+• Hemp: Contains low THC levels (typically below 0.2% in the EU Common Catalogue).
+It is legal for industrial and commercial use.
+Hemp-derived CBD oil remains permissible in Italy only for non-flower-based, compliant categories (e.g., topicals within EU cosmetics rules).

 • Marijuana: Contains high THC levels, leading to psychoactive effects and stricter regulations.